BautistaCarulli/Chart/README.md

 B-C Chart Generator 📊

 Welcome to the B-C Chart Generator!
-This is a simple and elegant web app that lets you create and download beautiful mathematical charts in just a few clicks.
+This is a simple and elegant app that lets you create and download beautiful mathematical charts in just a few clicks.
 Perfect for students, teachers, or anyone who loves data visualization!

 Features ✨